Hargol: A stroke of genius and grasshoppers

 Tom: You have a great deal of momentum going for you right now, and you are in the midst of some pretty serious globetrotting.
 Can you describe for me what the past week or so has been like for you in your travels?

 Dror: The past actually three weeks, since we finished the Alltech Accelerator in Dublin.
 We've been working hard with their team, with (the) Dogpatch team and Alltech, to perfect our pitch.
 And the moment we finished that demo day, three weeks ago, we applied to several competitions, startup pitching competitions, five of them, actually, and we won all five.
-Some of them are in Israel.
 Some of them are international.
 The largest one, just two days ago in Singapore, with over 10,000 startups from over 100 countries, and it's unbelievable for us to imagine that grasshoppers could beat all these amazing technologies.
 I can only tell that this is the hard work of Alltech and Dogpatch with us to get the pitch to that level.

 Could grasshoppers be the next sushi?